olneyhymn/ulsterworldly.com/content/post/shorter-catechism-boys.md

 > Your little friend, Joseph Barron Hopper

 My great grandmother was reared in a [Associate Reformed Presbyterian](https://en.wikipedia.org/wiki/Associate_Reformed_Presbyterian_Church) home outside of Rock Hill, SC.
-She likely received the same catechesis as a child.
+My grandfather [wrote specifically of his mother's instruction](https://ulsterworldly.com/post/daughters-of-priscilla/):

+> She was a thorough and strict teacher but a good one... and along with the three "Rs" we were taught the Bible from beginning to end, memorizing many chapters, and also the **Westminster Shorter catechism... by far the best theological training I ever received**.

 At age 12, my grandfather went before the provisional session (elder board) of missionaries to be examined for communicant membership: